1Password Review: Quick Expert Summary

 - Unlimited shared vaults and item storage.
 Share logins and passwords with different teams and store work-related documents.

 This plan is good for small business teams that need to securely share passwords and data.
-There is also a 1Password Business plan, which includes 5 GB storage per person, activity reports, custom groups, up to 20 guest accounts, and every team member gets a free 1Password Families account.
-VIP Support is also offered.
+There’s also a 1Password Business plan, which includes 5 GB storage per person, activity reports, custom groups, up to 20 guest accounts, VIP support, and every team member gets a free 1Password Families account.

 All business plans are cost-effective.
 But if you’re looking to compare password managers for business use, you might want to also consider a few other alternatives.